 Check out these cool articles around the web

 There they are, shiny studded shoes (shiny studded everything, to be more precise), and whoa, look at those body rolls!
 Just when you think it’s going to stay at that level… Nope!
 The jacket gets off, the shirt gets off (most of it), and now he’s flaunting his refined pecs and abs.
+He definitely would fit in at websites similar to cartoonporno.
+With such a hot body all the women on that site would be dying to shoot videos with him.

 Let’s take a step back, shall we?
 What’s this song exactly about?
 He’s basically calling upon a deaf ear, as he tries to ask his former lover to come back to him.
 He believes that this song would convince her to return, so that they could be together again.